Premier League, Champions League call off matches - WHIZ News

 Earlier Friday, Everton said one of its players had reported symptoms consistent with coronavirus.
 Bournemouth later said reserve goalkeeper Artur Boruc and four members of staff also had symptoms.
 Leicester said Thursday that three players had “extremely mild illness.”

-The suspension also covers England’s Championship, League One, League Two and the top two women’s divisions.

-The French league also suspended games Friday.
-Following earlier suspensions in Italy and Spain, that leaves the German Bundesliga as the only one of Europe’s top-five ranked leagues still playing this weekend.

-The German league said Friday it will play upcoming games in empty stadiums and then vote on a suspension from Tuesday until April 2.
-That would only include one round of games before a scheduled break for international matches.
+The German league had planned to hold this weekend’s games in empty stadiums before voting on a suspension from Tuesday to April 2.
+Hours later, it backtracked and called the games off.

-Two players from German second-division club Hannover 96 have tested positive for the virus.
+In the German second division, two players from Hannover 96 and one from Nuremberg have tested positive for the virus.
+Bundesliga club Paderborn said coach Steffen Baumgart tested negative for the virus but it was still waiting for results for an unspecified number of players.

+The French league suspended all games indefinitely after an emergency meeting following an address to the nation by President Emmanuel Macron.
+The league is due to meet again Tuesday.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports